sajohna/SYSC-3110-UNO-Group-Project/DataStructureExplanation.md

 These operations use Java I/O streams, specifically ObjectOutputStream to serialize in Uno_Model and ObjectInputStream to restore the saved state. after loading, the controller is able to replace its internal uno model with the deserialized version.

 Several classes were also updated to implement Serializable, they included a serial Version UID to maintain compatibility with the saved game files.
+For more details, please refer to the class comment of the code file.